flairNLP/flair/resources/docs/TUTORIAL_8_MODEL_OPTIMIZATION.md

 ## Custom Optimizers

-You can now use any of PyTorch's optimizers for training when intializing a `ModelTrainer`.
+You can now use any of PyTorch's optimizers for training when initializing a `ModelTrainer`.
 To give the optimizer any extra options just specify it as shown with the `weight_decay` example:

 ```python